Ross Eccles

 Sadly, Politicians still treat Climate Change as something that can be ignored for now.

-Consequently Northern Ireland's unchanged Tidal Flood Standard of 1:200, compare badly with Netherlands 1:10000
+Consequently Northern Ireland's unchanged Tidal Flood Standard of 1:200, compares badly with the Netherlands Standard of 1:10000

-Waste Money, which could be re-directed to the many construction jobs needed to build the Belfast Port Concept illustrated below:
+Wasted Money, which could be used to create many construction jobs, needed to build the Belfast Port Concept illustrated below:

 Belfast Port Concept